flatcar/Flatcar/draft.md

 ## Changes to this charter

-Changes to this charter are approved by X.
+The initial charter is approved by the Maintainers as a whole, since they currently hold governance authority and are delegating some of it to the new Steering Committee.
+After that, ongoing charter amendments move to the Steering Committee itself, using the charter-change voting threshold (see [Voting](#voting) above) rather than requiring a full Maintainer vote each time.

-The exact process for proposing, discussing, voting on, and merging charter changes is X.
+The exact process for proposing, discussing, voting on, and merging charter changes is: a pull request against the governance document itself (so the exact change is visible, not just described), followed by a public discussion period before any vote.
+Once the Steering Committee holds this authority, the vote uses the charter-change threshold, followed by a short waiting period before the change takes effect so anyone who missed the discussion still sees the outcome before it goes live.

 ---